bcarlson/pwf/docs/blocks/exercise.md

 - **Type:** `string`
 - **Required:** No
+- **Mutually Exclusive With:** `target_weight_percent`

-Loading guidance for the exercise.
-Can be absolute weight, RPE, or percentage.
+Loading guidance for the exercise as a freeform string.
+Can be absolute weight, RPE, or percentage notes.

 ```yaml
 # Absolute weight